jnozzi/cocoadev.com/markdown/HighlightButtonsLikeDLandAB.md

 *I'm not sure I understand you.... what should I use for the text field?
 A custom designed bit, or a text field?*

-**This is a FAQ: General/CCDGrowingTextField**
+**This is a FAQ: CCDGrowingTextField**

 What about the general look - that hovering effect with the blue?

-*That you can figure out how to do with General/NSBezierPath, General/NSActionCell, some mouse event handling, and a few other very common things.
+*That you can figure out how to do with NSBezierPath, NSActionCell, some mouse event handling, and a few other very common things.
 You'll want to create your own custom control, basically.
 On mouse entered, draw the control with the blue half-round-rect and white down arrow.
 On mouse out, draw the regular label.*

 ----

-What I use is one main view that manages a number of subviews, most of which are of class General/NSTextView.
+What I use is one main view that manages a number of subviews, most of which are of class NSTextView.

 I add those subviews and remove them as nessesary while maintaining a cache of them to reduce the number of allocs etc as the values change.

-These text views are not maintained in a General/NSScrollView, I manually query what their size is and adjust the origin of all the others as needed.
+These text views are not maintained in a NSScrollView, I manually query what their size is and adjust the origin of all the others as needed.

 I know that Wil Shipley is anti-images (and would rather do all drawing in code), but what do you guys think?
 Too slow?
 Should it all be done with source code?